 We believe that homework is an integral part of the curriculum and that work undertaken at home should always relate directly to teaching and learning which takes place in school.
 Therefore, homework is either preparation for work to be done or an extension of work that is being carried out in school.
-We do not set isolated tasks which are unrelated to school work and homework is never considered to be an end in itself, nor is it only set as a discipline or preparation for a future stage of education.
+The advantages of doing homework are: